 In most states, helmets are required for children, but I don’t know many adults who ride on the street without one, even where it’s legal.

 Bicycles in the roadway are considered vehicles and are required to follow the same traffic rules as cars and trucks.
-The federal Bike to Work website, a cooperative effort of the U.S. Department of Transportation, federal Highway Administration and the Pedestrian and Bicycle Information Center at the University of North Carolina, offers safety tips for both cyclists and motorists.
+The Federal Highway Administration offers safety tips for both cyclists and motorists.

 Be sure to visit the site to read the full details of each of these points, but in general, safe cyclists take care to: